w3f/Grants-Program/applications/tdot.md

 ## Future Plans

-We will support DOT assets in EVM, such as stDOT, in the follow-up grant.
+We will upgrade taiKSM to tKSM with similar architecture shortly after the launch of tDOT.
+Since Karura does not have crowdloan KSM yet, tKSM will mostly focus on KSM assets on other parachains such as Bifrost.